 PFFFT!
 As if going to Disneyland will lower your social status or make you less classy.

 Stop caring about what other people will think.

-The worst that could happen is you waste some time and money while your kids, your friends or spouse have the time of their lives.
+The worst that could happen is you waste some time and money while your kids, friends, or spouse have the time of their lives.

 Who knows, you might have a great time too or at least enjoy watching your kids have a great time.

-If you have a week or more in Paris and have kids or the people who you’re travelling want to visit Disneyland Paris, go for it.
+If you have a week or more in Paris and travelling with people who want to visit Disneyland Paris, go for it.

-Go check out these personal accounts from other people who actually went to Disneyland Paris and see what they thought about the park.
+Please check out these personal accounts from other people who went to Disneyland Paris and see what they thought about the park.

 p.s.
 The best time to visit Disneyland Paris is on weekdays outside public holidays and school vacations.